Airstrike killed IDPs fleeing Maaret Al NumanNovember 6, 2020

 An animated map showing the location of Russian warplanes before and after the airstrike.
 The “X” signifies the airstrike.

 A Russian warplane was spotted taking off southeast from Hmemim Airbase at 12:19.
 Later at 12:28 and 12:29, around the time of the incident, a Russian warplane was spotted circling over Maaret Al Numan.

-The circling by Yak 130, Su-22, Mi-8, and Russian aircraft over and near Maaret Al Numan corroborates the estimated time of the incident as reported by open sources.
+The circling by Su-22, Mi-8, Russian, and governmentlight ground attack aircraft over and near Maaret Al Numan corroborates the estimated time of the incident as reported by open sources.

 There is no information available indicating that one of the observed aircraft was directly involved in the strike detailed above.
-Nevertheless, the presence of Yak 130, Su-22, Mi-8, and Russian aircraft above Maaret Al Numan and neighboring towns at or around the reported time of the strike indicates that the Russian or Syrian Air Force may be responsible for the airstrike on civilians fleeing Maaret Al Numan.
+Nevertheless, the presence of Su-22, Mi-8, Russian, and government light ground attack aircraft above Maaret Al Numan and neighboring towns at or around the reported time of the strike indicates that the Russian or Syrian Air Force may be responsible for the airstrike on civilians fleeing Maaret Al Numan.

 According to the information outlined above, a car and a tractor leaving north on the Aleppo-Damascus International Highway in Maaret Al Numan was hit on December 22, 2019 at around 12:30 by an airstrike.
 The strike killed 3 civilians and injured 1 other civilian.
 Although Syrian Archive is unable to definitively identify a party responsible, flight observation data and open sources point towards the Syrian or Russian government as responsible for the incident.